Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

 \subsection{Effects of changing $r_\mathrm{in}$ and $h$}

 In \Fig{pprof_comp2}, we examine the effects of varying the ratios $r_\mathrm{in}/R$ and $h/R$ (Runs~J--L).
-To ensure that the dynamo remains excited in spite of its smaller volume, we have here also increased the value of $C_\alpha$ from 25 to 50.
-We see that the radial fall-off is basically unchanged when increasing the value of $r_\mathrm{in}/R$ from 0.1 (Run~G) to 0.2 (Run~J).
-By contrast, when decreasing the value of $h/R$ from 1 (Run~G) to $0.5$ (Run~K) and $0.2$ (Run~L), we see that the radial profiles become more complicated and develop radial oscillations.
-In addition, there is even an indication of a drop of the magnetic field in the wake of the front.
-To see this more clearly, we run the case with $h/R=0.2$ for a much longer time.
-The results suggests that the magnetic field takes the form of an azimuthal ring or at least a shell instead of a filled sphere.
-This complication would have obscured the otherwise simple radial powerlaw behaviors discussed above.
-This was also the reason why we have focussed our study mostly on the case $H/R=1$.
-It is important to note, however, that the position of the exponential drop at the edge of the magnetosphere is unchanged, as is seen by the unchanged value of the parameter $\qdiff$ listed in \Tab{TSummary} and the fits presented in \Fig{pprof_comp2} for the last time step.
+To ensure that the dynamo remains excited despite its smaller volume, we have here also increased the value of $C_\alpha$ from 25 to 50.
+We find that the radial falloff is basically unchanged when increasing the value of $r_\mathrm{in}/R$ from 0.1 (Run~G) to 0.2 (Run~J).
+By contrast, when decreasing the value of $h/R$ from 1 (Run~G) to $0.5$ (Run~K) and $0.2$ (Run~L) leads to more complex radial profiles, including the development of radial oscillations.
+In addition, there is even an indication of a reduction in the magnetic field strength in the wake of the front.
+To examine this more clearly, we run the case with $h/R=0.2$ for a much longer time.
+The results suggest that the magnetic field forms an azimuthal ring, or at least a shell, rather than a filled sphere.
+This complication obscures the otherwise simple radial power-law behavior discussed above, and also motivates our focus on the case $H/R=1$.
+It is important to note, however, that the position of the exponential falloff at the edge of the magnetosphere remains unchanged, as evidenced by the nearly constant value of the parameter $\qdiff$ listed in \Tab{TSummary} and by the fits presented in \Fig{pprof_comp2} for the final time step.